tlagaly/lawnsync-app/memory-bank/decisionLog.md

 - Standardized templates improve issue and PR quality
 - Documentation provides clear guidance for new team members

+### [2025-05-07 18:34:00] - Enhanced Git Workflow Automation
+**Decision**: Implement automated Git workflow scripts and Git hooks to enforce branch synchronization and prevent future sync issues.

+**Rationale**: After encountering branch synchronization issues, automated tools and enforced practices are needed to maintain repository health and ensure consistent development practices across the team.

+**Implications**:
+- Developed standardized scripts for daily branch synchronization
+- Automated branch cleanup after merges to prevent repository clutter
+- Created Git hooks to prevent direct pushing to master
+- Provided warnings when branches are out of sync
+- Moved Git workflow documentation to memory-bank for reference in all sessions
+- Enhanced workflow documentation with detailed procedures for branch lifecycle management

+### [2025-05-07 19:09:00] - Memory Bank Update Guidelines for Git Operations
+**Decision**: Do not update Memory Bank files for regular Git operations as they are not necessary for app development.

+**Rationale**: Routine Git operations like branch creation, commits, merges, and deletions are part of standard development workflow and don't represent significant project knowledge that needs to be preserved in Memory Bank.

+**Implications**:
+- Reduces unnecessary Memory Bank updates that don't add meaningful project context
+- Keeps Memory Bank focused on significant architectural and feature decisions
+- Streamlines development workflow by eliminating documentation steps for routine operations
+- Git operations should still be documented if they represent important pattern changes or workflow improvements

 ## Feature Decisions

 ### [2025-05-05 14:48:00] - Visual Timeline Implementation